ringcentral/engage-voice-api-docs/docs/authentication/auth-ringcentral.md

 </ol>
 </div>

 When you are done, you will be taken to the app's dashboard.
 Make note of the Client ID.
 This is your Client ID for the App in the Sandbox.
-To start using Engage APIs, you need to graduate your app to Production and use the Production Client ID and Client Secret in upcoming steps.
-Make sure to have your Engage Voice account number ready for the next step.
-If you do not have an Engage Voice account, please reach out to our [Sales](https://www.ringcentral.com/feedback/sales-contact.html) team to sign up for an Engage Voice account.
+To start using RingCX APIs, you need to graduate your app to Production and use the Production Client ID and Client Secret in upcoming steps.
+Make sure to have your RingCX account number ready for the next step.
+If you do not have an RingCX account, please reach out to our [Sales](https://www.ringcentral.com/feedback/sales-contact.html) team to sign up for an RingCX account.

-<a target="new" href="https://docs.google.com/forms/d/e/1FAIpQLScyidt7WFb_CJrpn9yGbcZ8P_gQ42UvXz3oBBnjF0tRh7MVMw/viewform?usp=sf_link" class="btn btn-primary">Request Graduation of Engage Voice App</a>
+<a target="new" href="https://docs.google.com/forms/d/e/1FAIpQLScyidt7WFb_CJrpn9yGbcZ8P_gQ42UvXz3oBBnjF0tRh7MVMw/viewform?usp=sf_link" class="btn btn-primary">Request Graduation of RingCX App</a>

 ## Retrieve RingCentral Access Token